Ransomware can bring your business operations to a halt, encrypting sensitive data and forcing you to pay the attacker to regain access.

-Update the protections across the organization and prevent previously unknown threats
+Update protections across the organization to prevent previously unknown threats.

-Automatically push protections down to different parts of the organization’s security infrastructure.
+Automatically push protections to different parts of your organization’s security infrastructure.

-In order to develop protections, context is necessary to better understand the attacker, the malware, and the indicators of compromise.
+Developing protections requires context to better understand the attacker, malware and indicators of compromise.

 Once unknown threats or trends of suspicious behavior have been identified and blocked, block unknown malware and exploits on the endpoint.